RSG-Group/hyper-background/README.md

 Either you can provide an absolute path such as `/path/to/image.png` or a relative path from your home directory which hyper-background will resolve automatically.

-**Does this support Hyper 2?**
+**Does this support Hyper 2 and newer versions?**

-Yep, this plugin supports Hyper 2.x.

-**What about a slideshow feature?**

-This feature is in the works and coming soon.
+Yep.
+If you're still on Hyper 1.x or older for some reason (???), use version 1.5.1 of this plugin.

 ## Example of a customized terminal